This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported License. Joan M. Barnes.

 I'm left wondering if Alfred Keen and Rufus Holt knew each other.
 I'm also left wondering how sensitive and generous Rufus may have been to agree to name his first child, and son, after his wife's first husband.

 By 1870, Rufus and Abby had added two daughters, Mary Adelaide and Nellie, to the family.
-According to the agriculture Census of that year, Rufus rented and managed a large farm consisting of 70 acres used land and 75 acres of woodland.
+According to the US Federal Agriculture census of that year, Rufus rented and managed a large farm consisting of 70 acres used land and 75 acres of woodland.
 The value of the real estate was $1300 and his largest crop was 500 bushels of potatoes.

 But tragedy struck the very next year.
 On August 3, 1871, Abby died and the cause of the death was not recorded.
-I do not know yet what happened in the intervening years, but by the 1880 Federal census, the family had split up.
-Rufus boarded with the family of William H. Flagg in the 1880 census of Benton and was a farm laborer.
+I do not know yet what happened in the intervening years, but by the 1880 US Federal census, the family had split up.
+Rufus boarded with the family of William H. Flagg in the 1880 US Federal census of Benton and was a farm laborer.
 The children were taken in by others.
-Alfred lived with his Aunt, Violette Holt Foster.
-Both Mary Adelaide and Nellie were found living with the family of John R. Flagg in the 1880 Census of Winslow Maine.
+Alfred lived with his Aunt Violette Holt Foster.
+Both Mary Adelaide and Nellie were found living with the family of John R. Flagg in the 1880 US Federal census of Winslow Maine.
 I have not found any blood or marriage connections between the Holt and Flagg families at that time.
 Abby's daughter, Georgiana died in 1879.
 I'm not sure if she had been sent to live with her Keen or Goodrich relatives.